 Supper: Many older clients on a community have diabetes.
 A small evening meal can assist to even out blood sugar levels.
 Some remote services drop off a light salad or a ham and cheese sandwich to clients just before they knock off for the day, usually at the same time as dropping off washed blankets or clothes.

 For some organisations, providing this level of service may be difficult due to staffing levels or distance from clients.
 We also need to acknowledge that people choose to live at home on their land and so there is an assumed level of competence in being able to do that and a desire for independence.
 It's worth thinking about what sort of choice you can provide in your setting.
 Perhaps you can work in with the local store, if there is one.
 They may be able to provide one meal each day.
 Perhaps you have someone who runs an after hours take-away on community; can they provide a cooked meal?
 Of course, don't overlook family members who are also happy to provide support to ensure the person receives meals.
 These options may not provide the healthiest of meals for the client, but that falls back to choice and availability.

-If you want some ideas for a simple Client Food Survey check out our form below.
-Print it off and go through it with each of your clients or adapt it to meet the needs of your service.
-Don’t forget you can also create surveys using Apps on your iPad or phone.
-I’ve been playing with the Pro version of Survey Master this week, creating some customised surveys.
-It’s very easy and more interactive for clients and think of all that paper saved!
+Don't forget you can create surveys using Apps on your iPad or phone.
+I've been playing with the Pro version of Survey Master this week, creating some customised surveys.
+It's very easy and more interactive for clients and think of all that paper saved!